MSaeedShaikh/Assignment1_AWS_CE/README.md

 - **Private subnets for EC2** -- application servers have no public IP and cannot be reached directly from the internet; all inbound traffic flows through the ALB.
 - **Security group chaining** -- `UniEvent-EC2-SG` allows port 5000 only from `UniEvent-ALB-SG`, so even internal VPC traffic is restricted to the load balancer.
-- **IAM instance role (least privilege)** -- EC2 instances authenticate to S3 via an attached role with only `GetObject`, `PutObject`, and `ListBucket` on the specific bucket, with no long-lived access keys stored on disk.
+- **IAM instance role (least privilege)** -- EC2 instances authenticate to S3 via an attached role with only `GetObject`, `PutObject`, `DeleteObject`, and `ListBucket` on the specific bucket, with no long-lived access keys stored on disk.
 - **S3 Block Public Access enabled** -- the media bucket is not publicly accessible; objects are served through the Flask application which holds the IAM role credentials automatically.
 - **API key via environment variable** -- the Ticketmaster key is loaded from a `.env` file excluded from version control via `.gitignore`, preventing accidental exposure in the repository.